 Utah State University Press

 McGee, Sharon James and Handa, Carolyn, "Discord and Direction: The Postmodern Writing Program Administrator" (2005).
 All USU Press Publications.
-Book 155.
+155.